Workplace Wellbeing & Behaviour Change

 Team accountability

-Supportive environments
+Supportive working environments

 Long-term habit formation

-Because sustainable wellbeing starts with achievable consistency.
+Sustainable workplace wellbeing begins with achievable consistency.

-15 minutes of intentional exercise
+Fifteen minutes of intentional exercise

 Small Actions Reduce Resistance